Interstate 240 (Oklahoma): Future

 ODOT began a redesign process for the I-35/I-240 interchange in southeast Oklahoma City in 1998.
 It is currently a four-leaf cloverleaf interchange that was deemed to be outdated and the improvements will change it to a multi-level interchange with dedicated interstate ramps, turnaround lanes, and service roads for improved city street access in six phases.
 Phase 1 began in early summer 2016 and was completed in May 2017 while phase 1A construction began in mid-June 2017 and was completed in summer 2018.
 Construction on phase 1B began on June 5, 2023, and is expected to be completed in 2025.

+Exit list

+The exit numbers have not been updated to reflect the western extension of I-240.